As a firm, we undertake a reasonable amount of immigration work, however not in every area of this subject.

 Immigration and nationality law cover a large field of work.

-We also work extensively closely with experienced immigration counsel.
+We have an experienced team and we also work extensively and closely with experienced immigration counsel.
 Our relationship with counsel is such that we can always telephone them for initial advice about complicated issues – generally at no charge or arrange a formal telephone conference at a reasonable cost.

 Accordingly, our clients are able to receive the best possible quality advice concerning difficult situations- which are not uncommon in this field of work.